Scott Serpas’ Turkey Carving Tips

-- Be sure to let your turkey rest 30 to 40 minutes after cooking before starting to carve.
+- Be sure to let your turkey rest 30 to 40 minutes after cooking before you start to carve.

-- Start by detaching leg quarter from turkey and de-bone the thigh (this will make it easier to slice the dark meat).
+- Begin by detaching leg quarter from turkey and de-boning the thigh (this will make it easier to slice the dark meat).

-- Next, stand the drumstick on end and slice downward away from yourself.
-Be careful, as the leg contains lots of small feathers, bones, and cartilage (not fit for your Thanksgiving spread!).
+- Next, stand the drumstick on its end and slice downward, away from yourself.
+Be careful, as the leg contains lots of small bones, and cartilage.

 - Try not to take a bow.